How to Fix a Garbage Disposal That's Not Working

 When to Call a Professional

+Garbage disposal issues can occur due to regular wear and tear, improper use, or electrical connection problems.
 However, not all issues can or should be solved by a DIYer.
-When the wiring for the disposal is faulty, loose, or damaged, it may be better to call a professional.
-Additionally, some issues may be symptoms of a bigger problem.
+When the disposal's wiring is faulty, loose, or damaged, it may be better to call a professional.
+Some issues may be symptoms of a bigger problem.
+In some cases, replacing your garbage disposal can be easier and more cost-effective.
+A professional can help you identify your best course of action.

 FAQ